Have you ever woken up and noticed dark shadows under your eyes staring back at you from the mirror?

 - Tea bags – tea bags make excellent compresses for your eyes as the caffeine and other antioxidants found in tea help reduce swelling and puffiness around the eyes.

-If you have any concerns about the health of your eyes, you can book an eye test at Optical Express.
+As you are aware of what causes dark circles around the eyes: If you have any concerns about the health of your eyes, you can book an eye test at Optical Express.
 An expert optometrist will thoroughly examine your eyes and provide advice.Book an eye test